 Toccatina was commissioned by the Powell Quartet, who premiered the piece on April 8, 1990, at the Richmond Jewish Community Center in Richmond, VA.
-Toccatina uses a small number of short cells or melodic fragments which are subjected to various transformations throughout the work.
+As with much of my work from that time, Toccatina uses a small number of short cells or melodic fragments which are subjected to various transformations throughout the work.
 The piece is built up using various types of repetition: immediate repetition of the cells, as well as repetition of 4- and 8-bar phrases (although often with gradual variation).
 Frequently these repetitions involve cyclic procedures in which, for example, a four-note cell repeats five times while, at the same time, a five-note cell repeats four times.
 And the overall structure of the piece also consists of repetition: the second half of the piece is a repetition of the first half, occasionally transposed.
-This repetition is followed by a brief coda, in which a simple melody emerges in the bass flute.
+This is followed by a brief coda, in which a simple melody emerges in the bass flute.